 A Lively Outdoor Classroom

-Client: Nørrebro Area Renewal, BUF (Children and Youth Committee)
+Client: Nørrebro Area Renewal, BUF (Children and Youth Committee, Copenhagen Municipality)

-An increasing number of people are moving to bigger cities.
-This pattern puts a lot of pressure on the schools, for which over-capacity and spatial availability are already challenging issues to deal with.
-As a possible solution we have conducted a series of workshops with three local schools in collaboration with Nørrebro Area Renewal (Områdefornyelse Nørrebro) and BUF (Children and Youth Committee).
+An increasing number of people are moving to bigger cities, putting a lot of pressure on schools by challenging capacity and spatial availability.
+To explore possible solutions arki_lab conducted a series of workshops with three local schools, in collaboration with Nørrebro Area Renewal (Områdefornyelse Nørrebro) and BUF (Children and Youth Committee).
 We explored the possibilities and challenges of introducing outdoor education as an integrated part of daily teaching.
-The workshops aimed at gathering knowledge, ideas and feedback from the participants about existing forms of outdoor classrooms, as well as develop new types of educational spaces in relation to the district and the users’ needs.
+The workshops aimed at gathering knowledge, ideas and feedback from the participants about existing forms of outdoor classrooms, as well as developing new types of learning spaces.

 This project serves as a learning process for both its organizers and participants.
 While participants learn about different types of outdoor learning methods and the abundance of their immediate surrounding as a learning platform, the organizers gain local knowledge, enabling them to co-design the most effective outdoor school spaces.
 Furthermore, this project will hopefully generate political will and interest to support future outdoor education projects.

 Share this Project